ttlappalainen/NMEA2000/Documents/src/4_gettingStarted.md

 NGT-1 and connect e.g. a Raspberry Pi running Signal-K to the NMEA2000 bus with an Arduino or Teensy.

-# Forcing CAN "driver"
+# Forcing CAN board dependent "driver"

-was using Arduino Software older than 1.6.6)

 In examples there are simple includes: